simeonmiteff/nzcovid19cases/README.md

 # NZ COVID-19 cases scraper

-# WARNING - this thing is currently broken!

-As MOH changed the format of of the cases page on 2020-03-26 (only reporting stats now, no longer individual cases) so it will take me a while to rework the scraper to do something useful.
-Meanwhile the data returned by the API is from yesterday (2020-03-25).
-Sorry for the inconvenience.

-If anyone knows if individual NZ COVID-19 case information is still being made public, please [drop me a note](mailto:simeon.miteff@gmail.com).

 # Overview

 This code is intended to scrape the following sources of COVID-19 data in New Zealand, and render the data in various formats suitable for mapping, visualisation and analysis: